Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 Hastlayer can be viewed as a sequential, synchronous logic circuit.

-* **Sequential logic** means that the logic circuit has some outputs feedback to its input.
+* **Sequential logic** means that the logic circuit has some outputs fed back to some of its inputs.
 (See the image [at this page](http://www.c-jump.com/CIS77/CPU/Sequential/lecture.html).)

 * A **synchronous circuit** means that the circuit gets into a different state for every single clock cycle.
 The state of the system is stored in flip-flops, the output of which is feedback to its input.